Saratoga Springs Separation Agreements Lawyer

 - Management of a joint business

 As a general rule, separation agreements automatically expire if couples begin living together again with the intent to reconcile.
-An experienced attorney could help a couple include specialized termination and revocation provisions in their separation agreement to avoid unintentionally voiding their contract.
+An experienced Saratoga Springs lawyer could help a couple include specialized termination and revocation provisions in their separation agreement to avoid unintentionally voiding their contract.

 Executing a Valid Separation Agreement in Saratoga Springs

-Seeking legal counsel might prevent spouses from unwittingly drafting unlawful separation settlements.
+Seeking legal counsel from a local attorney might prevent spouses from unwittingly drafting unlawful separation agreements.
 Since spouses remain married while legally separated, they may include certain provisions related to child custody, support, and visitation in the contract.
 However, a judge could invalidate agreements deemed not to be in the child’s best interest and must generally approve any child-related provisions before incorporating this agreement into a divorce decree.

 Each spouse should retain independent legal advice before signing a written and notarized separation contract.
 Taking these additional steps often wards off claims than an agreement was executed involuntarily or under duress.
 Lastly, an attorney-mediator may work with spouses to ensure the equality and fairness of separation agreements.